loktar00/pointplanets/README.md

-pointplanets
+Planets with Points
 ============

-Modified an old commodore 64 point example to create planets.
+Modified an old commodore 64 point example from Commodore Step by Step graphics vol 3, to create planets.